Mario-Youchia/Schrodinger-Equation-for-the-Hydrogen-Atom/README.md

 | `matlab/sphericalHarmonics.m` | Plots a spherical harmonic surface for selected `L` and `M` values. |
 | `matlab/plot_spherical_harmonics_grid.m` | Calls `sphericalHarmonics.m` for selected low-order harmonics and arranges them in a grid. |
 | `matlab/plot_energy_levels.m` | Plots the first hydrogen energy levels using `E_n = -13.6 / n^2` eV. |

+## Main Features

+* Derivation of the time-independent Schrödinger equation for the hydrogen atom
+* Separation of variables in spherical coordinates
+* Angular solution using associated Legendre functions and spherical harmonics
+* Radial solution leading to quantized hydrogen energy levels
+* MATLAB visualization of selected spherical harmonics
+* MATLAB visualization of hydrogen energy levels
+* Individual probability-density and orbital-surface output images
+* Final academic report documenting the derivation, results, and references

 ## Technical Overview